JOB TITLE: Criminal Investigator—Border Prosecution Unit (Texas Peace Officer)

-The 49th Judicial District Attorney Office has an opening for a Border Prosecution Unit Criminal Investigator for Webb and Zapata Counties to assist the border crimes prosecutors in the investigation and prosecution of misdemeanor and felony crimes with a nexus to the Texas-Mexico border.
+The 63rd Judicial District Attorney’s Office has an opening for a BPU Criminal Investigator for Val Verde, Kinney, and Terrell Counties to assist the border crimes prosecutors in the investigation and prosecution of felony crimes with a nexus to the Texas-Mexico border.

 - Performs pre-trial investigations and assists other investigators and prosecuting attorneys in the evaluation and preparation of cases for prosecution including conducting interviews, obtaining statements, documents and related evidence for use in court.